Alex Lopez (politician): Legal career

 A graduate of Ateneo Law in 1985, Lopez worked for his father as his chief of staff and personal assistant.

 Business career

 Lopez is the chairperson and chief executive officer of Pacific Concrete Products Inc. (PCPI), a contractor classified as Quadruple-A, the highest level granted to construction firms in the Philippines.

 Under Lopez’s leadership, PCPI has contributed to several infrastructure projects across the country, including road networks in Bonifacio Global City, the SM Mall of Asia complex, the Central Luzon Link Expressway (CLLEX), and the Samar Pacific Road Project.
 From 2000 to 2004, the company received consecutive Safest Quarry Operation Awards and was recognized by the Armed Forces of the Philippines Air Logistic Command for its support to the Air Force Research and Development Center.

-PCPI had subleased property in Pasay to 3D Analyzer Information Technologies Inc., a Philippine Offshore Gaming Operator (POGO).
-The sublease, finalized in January 2024 while Lopez already held his government-appointed PRA position, involved property originally leased from the Philippine National Construction Corporation, a government-owned entity.
-Lopez's company acknowledged renting to 3D Analyzer, noting it had verified 3D Analyzer's permits and licenses but emphasized that it bore no responsibility for the tenant's operations.
-Following a raid in October 2024, authorities uncovered illicit online scams conducted by 3D Analyzer, which had falsely reported ceasing operations despite Marcos's earlier directive banning POGOs.
-PCPI stated its willingness to cooperate with the investigations.

 Political career

 Lopez ran for Mayor of Manila in the 2022 elections under the Partido Federal ng Pilipinas, with Raymond Bagatsing of Kilusang Bagong Lipunan as his running mate.
 He and Bagatsing were defeated by incumbent vice mayor Honey Lacuna and congressman Yul Servo, respectively.

 Lopez filed an electoral protest against Lacuna's victory, alleging "electoral frauds, irregularities, and anomalies" in the election.
 On October 6, 2022, the Commission on Elections dismissed the protest, citing lack of evidence and baseless claims.